|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: Minimum of $30,000 for graduate-level study during one academic year abroad.
 Funds may be used for round-trip transportation, tuition and fees, room, board, language training (if necessary) and living expenses.

 |Rotary Peace Fellowship||

-Supports master’s degree fellowships at premier universities in fields related to peace and conflict resolution and prevention.
+Supports master’s degree fellowships and professional development certificate programs in fields related to peace and conflict resolution and prevention.